BigMIND Home Review

 Keep reading to wrap your head around what BigMIND is all about, and whether it’s the smart choice for your backup needs.
 Read our best online backup guide for other options.

-- No included storage
+- No attached storage space

 - No mobile app